ippontech/blog-usa/posts/create-a-modern-web-app-using-vuejs-and-spring-boot-with-jhipster.md

 ![](https://raw.githubusercontent.com/ippontech/blog-usa/master/images/2019/02/vuejs-jhipster.png)

-Here is my [.yo-rc.json](https://raw.githubusercontent.com/Falydoor/blogpost-vuejs/master/.yo-rc.json) in case you want to generate the exact same application as me.
+This [.yo-rc.json](https://raw.githubusercontent.com/Falydoor/blogpost-vuejs/master/.yo-rc.json) can be used in case you want to generate the exact same application as me.
 The file can be put in the application directory and then running `jhipster -d --blueprint vuejs` will generate the application without asking any questions.

 ## Entities generation

 Before starting the application, let's generate few entities using a simple jdl that contains three entities.
 Simply create a file named `entities.jdl` in the root folder of the application with [this content](https://raw.githubusercontent.com/Falydoor/blogpost-vuejs/master/entities.jdl).
-Then the command `jhipster import-jdl entities.jdl` will generate the entities using the Vue.js blueprint.
+Then run the command `jhipster import-jdl entities.jdl` to generate the entities using the Vue.js blueprint.

-You can make sure that everything is working by running the command `./mvnw` to start the application and then visiting `http://localhost:8080/#/`.
+You can make sure that everything is working by running the command `./mvnw` to start the application and then visiting [http://localhost:8080/#/](http://localhost:8080/#/).
 After login in, the entities menu should have the three entities like below:

 ![](https://raw.githubusercontent.com/ippontech/blog-usa/master/images/2019/02/vuejs-jhipster-entities.png)